Logo

 In this guide

-What is the mortgage charter?
+What is the Mortgage Charter?

-Does the mortgage charter apply to all mortgage customers?
+Does the Mortgage Charter apply to all mortgage customers?

+If you are not with one of the lenders signed up to the Charter, don’t worry!
 Regardless of which lender you’re currently with, if you’re struggling to remortgage, you don’t have to stick with the same lender.
-There are ways to get access to lower interest rates by remortgaging to a new lender, or considering supported schemes like guarantor mortgages.
+There are ways to get access to lower interest rates by remortgaging to a new lender or considering supported schemes like guarantor mortgages.

 Get help before you miss a repayment